vanHeemstraSystems/n8n-home-assistant/300/README.md

 ## 100 - Creating a RESTful API in N8N

+**TIP**: Use your API Key to control n8n programmatically using the n8n API.
+But if you only want to trigger workflows, consider using the webhook node instead.

 Based on "API Authentication" at https://docs.n8n.io/api/authentication/

 n8n uses API keys to authenticate API calls.